jovibor/HexCtrl/README.md

 ```cpp
 void SetMenuItem(EHexMenuItem eItem, const MENUITEMINFOW& mii);
 ```
-Sets a standard Windows [`MENUITEMINFOW`](https://learn.microsoft.com/windows/win32/api/winuser/ns-winuser-menuiteminfow) struct data to one of the **HexCtrl** menu item.
+Sets a standard Windows [`MENUITEMINFOW`](https://learn.microsoft.com/windows/win32/api/winuser/ns-winuser-menuiteminfow) struct data to one of the **HexCtrl** menu items.

 ### [](#)SetMutable
 ```cpp
 void SetMutable(bool fMutable);
 ```
-Enables or disables mutable mode.
-In the mutable mode all the data can be modified.
+Enables or disables mutable mode, in which all data can be modified.

 ### [](#)SetOffsetMode
 ```cpp
 void SetOffsetMode(bool fHex);
 ```
-Sets offset area being shown as Hex (`fHex=true`) or as Decimal (`fHex=false`).
+Sets the hex or decimal data format for the offset area.

 ### [](#)SetPageSize
 ```cpp